THIS EVENT HAS BEEN CANCELLED

 New for 2019, WILDCARD FRIDAY!!!

 The Dorset Running Festival will feature an annual 'wildcard' race to kick the weekend off!
-Odd years will feature a STEEP one-mile road race (alternating uphill and downhill) and even years will host a syrup mile and a (carbonated) sap mile!
-For 2019, we're giving you the choice!
-Voting on uphill vs. downhill is open on the Dorset Running Festival Facebook through May 1st, so act fast!
+Featuring a STEEP one-mile road race (alternating uphill and downhill) and a syrup mile and a (carbonated) sap mile (also alternating)!
+For 2020, Wildcard Friday features the Downhill Mile and the Syrup Mile!!

 Official Lodging Partner info coming soon!!